This is a guide covering the best lenses for the Sony A6500.

 For videographers, some users noted that they were able to catch the noise produced by the motor while taking videos.

 5. Sony E 55-210mm F4.5-6.3

 Sony E 55-210mm F4.5-6.3 lens is the ideal pick for those who need to shoot from afar from their subjects.
-It can be used not for wildlife photography and sports photography.
+It can be used not for wildlife photography (check out list of best lenses for wildlife photography) and sports photography.